SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/TAG_Video_Systems_MCM-9000.md

 By right-clicking, you can acknowledge channel events.

+> [!NOTE]
-Note: From version 1.1.2.9 onwards, you can change the display key from "Name/Description" to "Name Description ExtraDescription".
+> From version 1.1.2.9 onwards, you can change the display key from "Name/Description" to "Name Description ExtraDescription".

 ### Scan Channels